BrailinsonDisla/Web102_Prework/README.md

 The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] List anything else that you can get done to improve the app functionality!
 * [x] The Game Cards fade in rotating when the page loads and when the filters are applied.
+* [x] The Game Cards for funded games are applied a `yellowgreen` background color, `salmon` otherwise.

 ## Video Walkthrough